pstuifzand/ekster/README.md

 Run both Redis and `eksterd`.

 Generate the configuration file "backend.json".
-Run this command only once, as it will regenerate the configuration, from scratch.
-See **Configuration** for how to set up the json file.
+Run this command only once, as it will regenerate the configuration from scratch.
+See **Configuration** below for how to set up the json file.

     eksterd new